An Incomplete Manifesto for Humanitarian Safety and Security Practitioners

 Don’t buy into it.
 Statistics and critical thinking trump talking heads and hype.

-Turf wars and pissing contests with other NGOs degrades security.
+Turf wars and pissing contests with other NGOs degrade security.

 Play nice, share information, and cooperate with other practitioners.